 Illinois Car Accident Facts

-From the period of January to the end of May, statistics estimate that 2021 has seen 20% more automobile accident fatalities nationwide than 2020 during the same period and 16% more fatalities than 2019.
-The 2020 number isn’t wholly surprising considering the fact that more cars, trucks, and motorcycles are on our roads and highways now than in 2020, which was during the height of the COVID-19 pandemic.
-The increase from 2019 is a different story, however.
+From the period of January to the end of May 2021, statistics estimate that 2021 saw 20% more automobile accident fatalities nationwide than 2020 during the same period and 16% more fatalities than 2019.

 This increase in fatalities can also be seen in the state of Illinois, though not all states experienced an increase.
 Illinois saw an estimated 408 motor vehicle accident fatalities from January to May 2021.
 During that same 5-month period in 2020, there were only 325.
 In the same period in 2019, there were 330.
 Percentagewise, this amounts to a 26% increase from 2020 and a 24% increase from 2019.
 These percentages are higher than the national average.